"LET YOUR WATCHWORD BE ORDER AND YOUR BEACON BEAUTY."

 And: My music is not just one thing, it is 'all the things.'

 A composer whose beacon is beauty and whose watchword is order; who believes that the best music has not yet been written and that music should be poetry for things that words fail to express, crafting a balance between complexity and accessibility.
 Officially a Doctor (of Musical Arts) as of May 2017.
-Current Music Lecturer at Texas A&M Kingsville–Texas.
+Current full-time Music Lecturer at Texas A&M Kingsville–Texas.
 Successful Kickstarter project creator (KarelianSounscapes.org).

 OKAY, SO...WHAT DOES THE R. STAND FOR?